mokimokheonpark/Calculator-Project/README.md

 ## Prerequisite

-To run the Calculator Project, you will need:
+To run the project, you will need:

 - Go 1.16 or higher installed on your machine.

 ## Installation

-To install the Calculator Project,
+To install the project,

 - Clone the repository using the following command: git clone https://github.com/mokimokheonpark/Calculator-Project.git

 ## Usage

-To use the Calculator Project, follow these steps:
+To use the calculator, follow these steps:

 1. Navigate to the cloned repository directory.
 2. Follow either 2-1 or 2-2.